appsforartists/ambidex/README.md

  - [**Mach**](https://github.com/mjackson/mach/) _by [Michael Jackson](https://github.com/mjackson/)_

+## Requirements ##

+Ambidex has been tested on

+ - `node v0.11.13`
+ - `npm  v2.
+2. 0`

+We intend to move to io.js as soon as practicable.
+This is currently being blocked by [node-sass](https://github.com/sass/node-sass/issues/627).
+We intend to changing the default styling [from SASS to inline styles](http://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html) to enable this upgrade.

 ## Stability ##

 Ambidex is a work-in-progress.
 It is the foundation of our web-centric work in the eBay Mobile Innovation lab, but it has not yet been deployed in production.